rushabhshah1993/heady-furniture/README.md

 3. Type `npm install` to install the dependencies.
 4. Type `npm start` to start the application.

+#### NOTE: All images used in this project are copyright protected by their respective owners.
+No copyright infringement intended.
+Kindly follow the links on the images to contact the respective owners for commercial usage.

 #### NOTE: [December 5, 2020 02:58] This application has solely been created and tested on Google Chrome browser.
 It might not work properly on other browsers.